Rymedy/hearthstone-web/README.md

 Battlecry = When the card is played the effect is played.
 Taunt = That card must be attacked and other cards cannot be attacked.
 Divine Shield = The card is invulnerable to any damage taken next, then breaks.
+Charge = Rally all allied cards to have the ability to attack when card is played.

 TLDR: Each card can attack once per turn.
 Both players draw a card every turn.
 The player has mana which is used to play cards down (which cost mana).
 To win you must attack the enemy hero until their health reaches 0.
 However when your hero's portrait reaches 0, you lose.
 Cards also have card effects which change gameplay strategies and decisions etc.